BUMETCS673/group-project-team3/README.md

 * Sylvie Xiang

 # Quick setup guide for StockGetter:
--Create a virtual environment and install required modules.
+- Create a virtual environment and install required modules.
 The list of required modules can be found at: [stock_getter/backend_stockgetter/requirements.txt](stock_getter/backend_stockgetter/requirements.txt)

 Note: If you're using windows system, Anaconda is recommanded to set up a virtual environment.

--Once all requirements is installed, open a new terminal and navigate to the app directory, for example:
+- Once all requirements is installed, open a new terminal and navigate to the app directory, for example:
 ```
 cd C:\...\stock_getter
 ```

--Before launching backend, navigate to the back end directory and apply migration first.
+- Before launching backend, navigate to the back end directory and apply migration first.
 You can do it by:
 ```
 cd backend_stockend
 python manage.py migrate
 ```

--After migration, you can start backend server by:
+- After migration, you can start backend server by:
 ```
 python manage.py runserver 8080
 ```

--To start frontend, first open another terminal and nagviate to frontend folder, for example:
+- To start frontend, first open another terminal and nagviate to frontend folder, for example:
 ```
 cd C:\...\stock_getter
 cd frontend_stockgetter
 ```

--In frontend directory, you can start local frontend server by:
+- In frontend directory, you can start local frontend server by:
 ```
 python -m http.server 8000
 ```
--Once backend and frontend are correctly launched, you can view the app page on localhost by [http://localhost:8000/](http://localhost:8000/)
+- Once backend and frontend are correctly launched, you can view the app page on localhost by [http://localhost:8000/](http://localhost:8000/)